tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   ![multi_group_round_count.png](Images/multi_group_round_count.png)

-* Once data are grouped, each group can be plotted for comparison.
+* Once the data is grouped, each group can be plotted for comparison.
 This will plot multiple lines on a single plot.
 Each line is considered a subplot.

   ![plotting_groupby.png](Images/plotting_groupby.png)